aregue/cms/readme.md

 Setup blog database and user by running `setup_blog.py` script.
 It will also create a .env file with a random SECRET_KEY used in the app.

     $ python setup_blog.py

-I run CMS with Gunicorn behind a reverse proxy.
+The database will be created in `./database/content.db`.
+Make sure that the `database/` folder and the `content.db` file are writeable by the web server.

+    $ chgrp web database/
+    $ chmod g+w database/
+    $ chgrp web content.db
+    $ chmod g+w content.db

 CMS is a Flask app.
-Although Gunicorn is included in the dependencies, CMS can be run with many different servers.
+It can be run with many different servers, such as [Gunicorn](https://www.gunicorn.org) or [Waitress](https://docs.pylonsproject.org/projects/waitress/en/stable/index.html).
+Install any of them with pip.
 The script `run-blog.sh` is provided for convenience.
-It is just one line to activate the virtual environment and another to start the Gunicorn server.
+It is just one line to activate the virtual environment and another to start the server.
+It comes with examples for both Gunicorn and Waitress.
+Edit the file to suit your needs.
 On my hosting provider, you can add a daemon that runs this script, a proxy that listens to the port specified on the script (8000) and you are done.

 CMS uses SQLite and therefore cannot run on Heroku and similar services with an ephemeral filesystem.